solid-contrib/information/README.md

 ## Licensing
 [Solid code is licensed](licence.md) under the MIT license and there are defined [Solid logo usage guidelines](https://github.com/solid/community/blob/master/solid-logo-usage-guidelines.md).

-## Pod Providers and WebID Providers
+## Solid Related Tools
-There is a list of [Pod Providers](pod-providers.md) and a [WebID Provider](webid-provider.md).
-If you are operating as a Pod Provider or a WebID Provider you can let others know by adding it to the list.
+There are tools that work with Solid including [Pod Providers](pod-providers.md), [WebID Provider](webid-provider.md), [Solid apps](https://github.com/solid/solid-apps), and [Developer Support Tools](https://github.com/solid/developer-support-tools).
+If you are operating as one of these tools make sure it fulfills the relevant [requirements](https://github.com/solid/community/blob/master/solid-tool-requirements.md) and let others know by adding to the appropriate list.

-## Solid Apps
+## Solid Conversations
-There is a list of [Solid apps](https://github.com/solid/solid-apps).
-If you have built a new Solid app you can let others know about it by adding it to the list.

-## Tools
 There are several existing Solid community communications channels including:

   * [Discourse](https://forum.solidproject.org/): To get started [introduce yourself and get to know others](https://forum.solidproject.org/t/welcome-to-the-solid-forum-please-introduce-yourself-here-great-to-have-you-on-board/440/20) in the community.